kent-map/kent/projects/dover-at-night/README.md

 [In the 19th century](/19c/19c-dover/) Dover was visited by writers travelling to the continent.
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/1/10/Joseph_Mallord_William_Turner%2C_A_Packet_Boat_off_Dover%2C_c._1836%2C_NGA_69409.jpg" label="A Packet Boat off Dover by J.M.W.
 Turner" attribution="National Gallery of Art, CC0, via Wikimedia Commons">

 [Charles Dickens](/dickens/dickens-dover/) stayed in Dover on a number of occasions while travelling from London to the continent and he includes it in both David Copperfield and Little Dorrit.
-During one visit to the town even Dickens suffered from writer’s block.
 Having set part of David Copperfield in Dover, Dickens stayed at the Ship Hotel for three days in the spring of 1856, while working on Little Dorrit.

+A Tale of Two Cities

 Reverend [Hugh Price Hughes](/19c/19c-price-hughes-biography), Wesleyan minister and religious reformer, was appointed to the Dover Methodist circuit in 1869.